Breast Reconstruction in Danville

 After the new breast shape is obtained, additional procedures can be performed, including nipple reconstruction and lifting the opposite breast to achieve symmetry.

-Your Breast Reconstruction will be performed in Dr. Ronan’s surgery center located in Danville.
+Your Breast Reduction will be performed in Dr. Ronan’s surgery center located in Danville.